miklevin/MikeLev.in/_posts/2025-06-10-perfect-pebble-tech-movement-strategy.md

 is annoying to you humans, imagine it from an LLM's perspective!

 The amount of its "brain" chewed up by ReactJS-churn is actually quantifiable, haha!
-And compare that to the generally non-moving-target of Python — 3 breaking updates in 30-years.
-Layer on the perpetually arbitrary and inconsistent placement of curly braces versus Python's non-arbitrary and consistent indents for code blocks.
+And compare that to the generally non-moving-target of Python — only 3 major breaking version changes in 30-years.
+Compare that to NodeJS's 20 breaking updates in half that time.
+Then layer on the perpetually arbitrary and inconsistent placement of curly braces versus Python's non-arbitrary and consistent indents for code blocks.

 There's a reason that despite JavaScript's monopoly-dominance in the browser it just doesn't settle in as the 1st choice language for everyday tasks.
 It will be a cold day in hell before JavaScript is the Unix Script heir apparent to PERL in standard Linux distros the way Python has become, for example.
 So if you want to make things easy on your LLM coding assistant, you could certainly do worse than the bottom of your platform dependency pyramid being Python.

 ## Normalizing the Pyramid: From CSS to the OS with Nix